-- (a) At the conclusion of the evidence for the State the accused may request an instruction that the evidence is insufficient in law to justify his conviction.
-If the instruction is refused, he may offer evidence on his own behalf without having reserved the right to do so, but by so doing, he withdraws his request for such instruction.
-The request for such an instruction may be renewed at the end of the whole case. - (b) In the event such an instruction is granted, the court shall instruct the clerk to enter a verdict of "not guilty", and to note that it has been entered by the Court's instruction; it shall not be necessary for the jury by its foreman, or otherwise, to render such verdict.
+(a) At the conclusion of the evidence offered by the State the accused may request an instruction that the evidence is insufficient in law to sustain his conviction of the offense or offenses charged in the indictment or information, whether charged by way of separate counts or as a matter of law under a single count.
+If the requested instruction is refused, the accused may offer evidence without having reserved the right to do so, but by so doing, he withdraws his request for such instruction.
+The request for such an instruction may be renewed at the close of the whole case.

+(b) In the event such a requested instruction is granted after the evidence on either side is closed, the court may direct the clerk to enter a verdict of "not guilty" as to the offense or offenses embraced within the requested instruction, and to note that it has been entered by the court's direction, in which event it shall not be necessary for the jury by its foreman, or otherwise, to render such verdict; or, under appropriate circumstances, the court may instruct the jury to embrace the instructed finding in its verdict (added February 15, 1951; amended April 23, 1953, effective June 1, 1953).